LisbonLisboaPortugal.com

 The Best Beaches for a First Day Trip

-For visitors new to Lisbon, the sheer number of beaches can be overwhelming.
-For a straightforward and enjoyable first day trip, the best options are Praia de Carcavelos, Praia de Santo Amaro de Oeiras, and Praia da Conceição.
+Because of the wide variety of beaches, the choice of which beach to go for your first trip can feel overwhelming.
+For a straightforward and enjoyable first day trip, the best options are Praia de Carcavelos and Praia de Santo Amaro de Oeiras.

 Related articles: Carcavelos beach - Oeiras beach - Conceição beach